-A home’s front door can serve as the focal point of the exterior.
-To upgrade its appearance, a homeowner could replace the door, or paint it and add new hardware.
+A home’s front door is the focal point of the exterior.
+To upgrade its appearance, you might replace the door, or paint it and add new hardware.
 Decorating the door with a seasonal wreath or another personalized touch can also add to its charm.

-Besides a front door refresh or upgrade, other improvements might be a new mailbox, a new porch light fixture, and perhaps some window boxes with plants and fresh flowers that add a bright contrast to your home’s exterior.
+Besides a front door refresh or upgrade, other exterior improvements you might consider include a new mailbox, a new porch light fixture, and perhaps some window boxes with plants and fresh flowers that add a bright contrast to your home’s exterior color.

-How someone landscapes their front yard can depend upon where they live and the climate there.
+How you landscape your front yard will depend upon where you live and the climate there.
 In general, though, modern trends include:

 • Natural landscaping using native plants, creating landscaping that’s eco-friendly and easy to maintain.

 • Pollinator gardens that attract butterflies, bees, and other insects that help pollinate.

 • Edible gardens, including lettuce, peppers, tomatoes, and more.
 Creativity is key!

 Outdoor lighting doesn’t need to be white — filters can add a range of colors.
 These lights can spotlight key areas of landscaping, highlight where you like to entertain, or look attractive for even more curb appeal while providing illumination.